 Poitin - Now Also Available in "Legal"

-This is the most Irish of drinks and could be described as a neat spirit distilled from whatever was at hand.
-More specifically the word refers to a strong spirit (on par with German schnapps) made from potatoes.
-It has been produced for centuries in moonshine stills up and down the country by tax-conscious enthusiasts.
+This very Irish drink is essentially moonshine and can be described as a neat spirit distilled from whatever was at hand.
+More specifically, the word refers to a strong spirit (on par with German schnapps) made from potatoes.
+It has been produced for centuries in moonshine stills up and down the country by home brewers hoping to avoid Ireland's high alcohol tax.
 Today poitín (or poteen) can be bought legally and with fewer associated health hazards in most off-licenses.

 Irish Coffee - That'll Warm You Up

 Wine - Imports Rule (Reasonably)

-Despite Ireland boasting only a few vineyards (and a negligible commercial production, being on the fringe of non-viable), wine has become a popular drink especially with meals or on social occasions.
+Despite Ireland boasting only a few vineyards (it simply does not have the right climate for grapes), wine has become a popular drink especially with meals or on social occasions.
 It is also quite expensive, with the more affordable wines almost constantly being on the lower scale of the spectrum regarding quality and taste.
-Most landlords and restaurateurs display an indifference bordering on ignorance, and asking for recommendations can be a sobering experience.
+There are not many exceptional wine experiences available in Ireland, though perhaps the quality of wine lists will improve as the public learns more about the drink themselves.

 Alcopops - The Teenager's Choice

 Alcopops are the bane of Irish society and immensely popular with the young crowd.
 Basically a concoction of water, sugar, food color, juice, and strong alcohol.
 They are available in many colors and guaranteed to hasten intoxication by masking the fairly high alcohol content.
 They often guarantee a splitting headache the next morning.
 Better avoided unless you want a spot of seriously "trendy" Irish drinking.